MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-latency.md

 Overall, the consideration is whether it's more important to:

-- wait for the late data points, or
+- Wait for the late data points, or
-- run the rule on potentially incomplete data so that the rule activates sooner
+- run the rule on potentially incomplete data so that the rule activates sooner.

 In this example, data points are measured in 15-minute increments.
 The first three dots, which are blue, make it in the time window.
 The fourth dot, which is orange, doesn't.
 The *Event time* is within the 15-minute interval, but the event isn't ingested by Activator within the 15-minute interval.
 Data Activator only evaluates the rule over data with an *Arrival time* within the 15-minute window.
 Unless the user indicates that they want to allow for a late arrival tolerance and wait to see if other data points arrive.